-There are 12 major chords that you can play on the piano.
+There are 12 major chords that you can play on the piano - one for each note.
 To make a major chord, you play the 1st, 3rd, and 5th notes of a major scale together.
 For example, the C major scale has the notes: C, D, E, F, G, A, B, C. So you use C E G to make the major chord.

 Keep in mind that you call one black note by 2 names, like C# and Db.
 Chords like this have the same notes but are called and written differently.
 Both ways will be written here.